Skip to main content

 export default Welcome;

-1. import React, { Component } from 'react';: We import React and the Component class from the React library.
+1. import React, { Component } from 'react'; — Import the Component class to extend React functionality.

-2. class Welcome extends Component { ... }: We declare a class Welcome that extends Component.
+2. class Welcome extends Component { ... } — Declare a class that extends React.Component, inheriting React's methods.

-🛠️ Section 3: Managing State in a Class Component
+Managing State in a Class Component: The Counter Example

-2. Create a method to update the state.
+2. Create a method to update the state using this.setState

-3. Render the state and a button to trigger the update.
+3. Render the state value and a button to trigger updates

 // components/Counter.jsx